jamesshore/livestream/README.md

 This Week's Challenge (15 Sep 2020): Request Timeouts
 ---------------------

 This repo contains a command-line client/server application.
-The command-line application calls a small microservice that encodes text using ROT-13 encoding.
+The command-line application calls a small microservice, which encodes text using ROT-13 encoding.
 (You can find the details below, under "Running the Code" and "How the Microservice Works.")

 The client-side code has good error-handling, with one exception: it doesn't have any timeouts.
-Not-so-coincidentally, the server has been programmed to randomly delay some requests by 30 seconds.
+Not so coincidentally, the server has been programmed to randomly delay for 30 seconds before responding to some requests.

 Your challenge this week is to update the command-line application to gracefully time out and display an error if the server doesn't respond within a short period of time.
 (The amount of time is up to you; I suggest five seconds.)
-You don't need to deal with cancellation this week, so it's okay if the CLI doesn't exit right away.
+You don't need to deal with cancelling requests or timers this week, so it's okay if the CLI doesn't exit right away after displaying the error.

 As always, make sure that your code is well tested.